serge-chat/serge/README.md

 docker compose up -d
 ```

-Then navigate to http://localhost:9123/docs to get the API definition.
+Then navigate to http://localhost:9124/docs to get an interactive API documentation.
+The front-end lives on http://localhost:9123/.
+(Currently WIP)

 ## What's next